SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

           try callback()
       }

-A rethrowing method can't throw any errors of its own.
+A rethrowing function or method can't directly throw any errors of its own, which means it can't contain a ``throw`` statement.
-The only way it can throw an error is by propagating an error that was thrown by the throwing function it takes as a parameter.
+It can only propagate errors thrown by the throwing function it takes as a parameter.
-This means, for example,
-it can't call that throwing function inside a ``do``-``catch`` block and handle the error by throwing a different error.
+For example, it is not possible to call the throwing function inside a ``do``-``catch`` block and handle errors in the ``catch`` clause by throwing a different error.

 .. assertion:: rethrows-cant-throw